-(1) Buildings and ancillary equipment: 6-35 years

-(2) Machinery and equipment: 5 years

-(3) Office equipment: 3-5 years

-(4) Research and development and other equipment: 3-9 years

-(5) The major components of buildings and ancillary equipment mainly include factory buildings, mechanical and electrical equipment and engineering and office reconstruction projects, and are depreciated according to their useful life of 35 years, 9-10 years and 6-8 years, respectively.
+- (1) Buildings and ancillary equipment: 6-35 years - (2) Machinery and equipment: 5-8 years - (3) Office equipment: 3-5 years - (4) Lease improvement, research and development and other equipment: 3-9 years - (5) The major components of buildings and ancillary equipment mainly include factory buildings, mechanical and electrical equipment and engineering and office reconstruction projects, and are depreciated according to their useful life of 35 years, 9-10 years and 6-8 years, respectively.

-The Company reviews depreciation methods, useful life and residual value at each reporting date and make adjustment as necessary.
+The Group reviews depreciation methods, useful life and residual value at each reporting date and make adjustment as necessary.